Skip to content

 Resource usage

-Idle Linux machines use nearly no additional CPU compared to OrbStack's baseline (around 0.1% on M1), so you can run dozens of machines without breaking a sweat.
+Idle Linux machines use nearly no additional CPU compared to OrbStack's baseline, so you can run dozens of machines without breaking a sweat.

 See Efficiency for more information.